A series of short videos designed for new users as a guide through the USFR Chart of Accounts and the coding process.

 4. Can software be purchased from the Maintenance and Operation (M&O) Fund?

-No. Software, including physical or box copy, annual license fees, fees for updates/upgrades, or online access (software as a service), may not be purchased from the M&O Fund.
+No. Software costs, including perpetual license fees, subscription-based information technology arrangements (SBITAs), and fees for updates/upgrades, may not be purchased from the M&O Fund.
 Software may be purchased from another allowable fund such as Fund 610—Unrestricted Capital Outlay.

-5. What expenditure object codes should be used to record software [physical or box copy, annual license fee, fee for updates/upgrades, or on-line access (software as a service)] purchases?
+5. What expenditure function and object codes should be used to record software purchases?

-Online access to research or assessment materials is not considered software as it provides only access to online information or assessments.
-This should be coded to object 6300—Purchased Professional and Technical Services.
+Online access to research or assessment materials is not considered software and should be coded to object 6300—Purchased Professional and Technical Services.

 6. What expenditure object code should be used to record monthly internet access charges?